RedisLabs/redislabs-docs/content/rc/subscriptions/create-flexible-subscription.md

 ### Shard types

-The shard types associated with your subscription depend on your database memory size and throughout requirements.
+The shard types associated with your subscription depend on your database memory size and throughput requirements.

 | Shard type | Capacity (Memory/Throughput) |
 |:------------|:----------|